Lane-Scott Electric is a non-profit, member-owned utility

 Questions & Answers

-You should see an allocation notice printed on your bill annually, typically in December after the finances for the previous year have been audited, and provided the cooperative had margins and not a loss for the year.
+You should see an allocation notice printed on your bill annually, typically after the finances for the previous year have been audited, and provided the cooperative had margins and not a loss for the year.

 Here is where the allocation is printed: